 Sinusitis is an inflammation of the sinuses.
-It is often caused by a bacterial (germ) infection.
-Sometimes, viruses and fungi (molds) cause it.
+It is often caused by a bacterial (germ) infection, but sometimes viruses and fungi (molds) can cause sinus infections.
 People with weak immune systems due to illness or medications are more likely to develop bacterial or fungal sinusitis.
-Some people with allergies can have "allergic fungal sinusitis.”
-Acute sinus disease lasts three to eight weeks.
-Sinus disease lasting longer than eight weeks is considered chronic.
+Some people with allergies can have what is called “allergic fungal sinusitis.”
+Acute sinus disease lasts anywhere from 3 to 8 weeks.
+Sinus infections lasting longer than 8 weeks are considered chronic.

 A bad cold is often mistaken for sinusitis or sinus disease.
 That’s because they tend to share many of the same symptoms, including:

-In most cases, Sinusitis can be diagnosed by personal history and physical examination.
-However, if bacterial Sinusitis is suspected, nasal swaps and CT scans may be obtained.
+In most cases, sinusitis can be diagnosed by personal history and physical examination.
+However, if bacterial sinusitis is suspected, nasal swabs for culture and CT scans may be obtained.

-Antibiotics are standard treatments for bacterial sinusitis.
-Antibiotics are usually taken from 3 to 28 days, depending on the type of antibiotic.
-Because the sinuses are deep-seated in the bones, and blood supply is limited, longer treatments may be prescribed for people with longer lasting or severe cases.
+Antibiotics are the standard treatments for bacterial sinusitis.
+Depending on the type of antibiotic, they are usually taken for 3 to 28 days.
+Because the sinuses are deep-seated in the bones and blood supply is limited, longer treatments may be prescribed for people with severe cases.

-Some over-the-counter medications can also help provide relief.
-Some of these include nasal decongestant sprays, antihistamines and saline rinses.
+Over-the-counter medications can also help provide some relief.
+These include nasal decongestant sprays, antihistamines, and saline rinses.